jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment6-solution-b/report.md

 ### Running the Code

-The program can be executed by loading the `Problem.hs` module and running one of the following commandos.
+The program can be executed by loading the `Problem.hs` module and running one of the following statements.

 ```
 doPuzzle puzzle1